Get the latest from TODAY

 Still, the idea of rinsing chicken is still debated among the pros.
 TODAY asked several chefs for their take on whether it's OK — or even advisable — to wash raw poultry.

 Libbie Summers, chef and creative culinary director for the food delivery service Terra's Kitchen, explained to TODAY that she prefers to wash her chicken, but for her it’s not about the bacteria, she just wants to remove any dirt.

 "I grew up on a farm in Missouri, and the chickens co-mingled with the pigs and other animals that weren’t the best at keeping up with personal hygiene,” said Summers via email.
 “I always wash my chickens to ensure that they’re completely clean with no grit left behind."

 Restauranteur and award-winning barbecue chef Melissa Cookston is also a chicken washer.
 "I agree that the high temperatures will kill all the germs, but I’m not taking any chances,” said Cookston.
 “I wash thoroughly before cooking.
 This also gives me a nice clean surface for seasonings to adhere to."

-But plenty of pros are sticking with the USDA guidelines.
+But plenty of pros stick with the USDA guidelines, too.
 And when they do rinse, it's to get rid of unappetizing extras, not kill germs.